MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery-PublishingGuidelines.md

 The best practice is to run ```Invoke-ScriptAnalyzer``` with ```-Recurse``` and ```-Severity``` Warning.

-Review the results, and ensure that
+Review the results, and ensure that:

 * All Errors are corrected or addressed in your documentation
 * All Warnings are reviewed, and addressed where applicable